UK shilling

 coins from 1887 to 1892. (jubilee head)

-Our Victorian era shilling
+Victorian UK shilling was

-obverse features the robed jubilee bust of the mature Victoria,
+The obverse features the robed

-facing left, adorned with jewellery, veil, and a small crown.
+veil, and a small crown.

 The reverse shows a shield with the royal crown above.